-Most of the items on the SERVICE INFORMATION menu are self-explanatory by title.
+Most items on this menu are self-explanatory by title.
 Some key features are the following (by item name):

 FAULT STATUS - The top entry is ACTIVE FAULT.
 This should show NO FAULT unless the last fault detected has not cleared after its 5 minute lockout period, or the fault condition still exists.
-The remainder of the screen shows a history of previous faults or conditions detected, with military time and date stamps for each.
-(Having the correct time and date configured is important in making this list useful.)
+The remainder of the screen shows a history of previous faults or conditions detected, with military time and date stamps for each (having the correct time and date configured is important in making this list useful).
 Use the ▶ key to view the remainder of the last (most recent) 10 faults logged.
 Generally, fault logging is not functional during Service Tests.